Guigui0812/knowledge-base/_posts/devops/automatisation/ansible/2023-03-08-Ansible-good-practices.md

 This is a good way to optimize your playbooks and make them easier to read, but also reusable.

 For exampe, if you often need to install `docker` on your servers, you can create a role to install it.
 Then, you can use it in all your playbooks that need this package.

+## Use variables

+As Ansible is an automation tool, it's important to use variables.
+It will make your playbooks easier to read and to maintain, but also reusable as the values can change from one server to another.

+Variables can be declared in multiple places:
+- in the playbook
+- in roles
+- in the inventory
+- encrypted variables : by using `ansible-vault`
+- in the command line : by using `--extra-vars` or `-e`
+- in variables files : by using `--vars-file` or `-var-file`

+Use variables effectively will make playbooks easier to use by adding flexibility and reusability.
+They will also be easier to maintain because you will only need to change the value of a variable in one place, not directly in the playbook.